patricoferris/omditor/README.md

 This is a pretty fun approach to building web applications and feels quite powerful (see some of the extensions below).
 What's really exciting is the power of OCaml's portable code like [irmin][irmin] which started off life being for [MirageOS][mirage] but this approach to being in control of your implementation unlocks the ability to putting your code in lots of interesting places (laptops, browsers, phones, micro-controllers etc.!).

 If you made it this far thanks for reading.
-I through this together in just under a week so don't expect production-ready code or anything close to that.
-I encourage you to have a go with [irmin][irmin] though and see what you can build.
+I threw this together in just under a week so don't expect production-ready code or anything close to that.
+I encourage you to have a go with [irmin][irmin] though and see what you can build and let people know about it!

 ### Extensions